mbobra/SHARPs/README.md

 ### Contents

 This repository contains several notebooks and functions designed to interact with and understand SHARP data.
+The `requirements.txt` file lists all the packages necessary to run the notebooks and functions in this repository.

 **Getting Started**